ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 The minimum hardware requirements for running PostgreSQL is 1GB of RAM and 512MB disk space and additional disk space for repositories.

+The PostgreSQL database is a reliable SQL database that works well with time series data but if you need better performance a recommendation is to use the TimescaleDB extension for PostgreSQL.

+TimescaleDB is an open-source time-series database optimized for fast ingest and complex queries.
+It speaks "full SQL" and is correspondingly easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.

 This flow was setup on a Windows 10 laptop with 8GB RAM.
 An article explaining the setup on the Rodened editor will follow.